datum-cloud/test-infra/README.md

 - `task install-components` – applies `cluster/kustomization.yaml`; that file, in turn, references **all** `components/*` Kustomizations.
 Each component is pinned to a specific, well-tested upstream release.
 - **GitOps (optional)** – once Flux is running you can point it at your service repositories to sync manifests or Helm charts exactly as in production.

+> [!NOTE]
+> The cluster kubeconfig location depends on context:
+> - When running in the test-infra repo: `./kubeconfig`
+> - When running from another repo: `.test-infra/kubeconfig`
+>
-> **Note:** The cluster kubeconfig is written to `./kubeconfig` in the repository root.
-This file is gitignored and should not be committed.
-Set `export KUBECONFIG=./kubeconfig` to interact with the cluster.
+> This file is gitignored and should not be committed.
+The Taskfile automatically uses the correct path.

 ## Adding New Components